 When you sell drop shipped products, your subscription box supplier warehouses the products.
 You don’t purchase inventory until the supplier ships your orders.
 The supplier also does the order fulfillment and ships directly to your customers.
 You only pay for the products that go into your subscription boxes.
 You don’t have to put down money up front.

 You will pay higher prices for your stock when dropshipping subscription boxes.
 And you have less control over packaging and fulfillment.
 However, dropshipping could be a good way to get your subscription box business off the ground.
+As long as you’re careful about pricing and have a clear understanding of how subscription boxes make money, dropshipping is a viable option.

 - Small investment needed to start your business